theo-nejm/rest-models-docs/docs/index.md

 + To learn more about REST APIs, [follow this link.](https://restfulapi.net/)

-+ Rest Models works using Models and Collections to make easier the process of managing data on frontend applications.
++ Rest Models works using Models and Collections to make devs life easier.

-+ Models basically are classes with some util methods that get your work easier on working with external rest api data.
++ Models basically are classes with some util methods that get your work easier on interacting to external REST API data.